carlier | gebauer

 Tarik Kiswanson

-Tarik Kiswanson's work encompasses sculpture, writing, performance, drawing, sound, and video works.
-Notions of rootlessness, regeneration, and renewal are central themes in his oeuvre.
-Always operating at the intersection of different cultural contexts, his various abstract works examine subjects related to memory, heritage, birth, loss and belonging.
-His oeuvre can be understood as a cosmology of related conceptual families, each exploring variations on themes like refraction, multiplication, disintegration, levitation, hybridity, and polyphony through their own distinct language.
+Tarik Kiswanson’s work encompasses sculpture, writing, performance, drawing, sound, and video works.
+For over a decade, he has explored notions of rootlessness, metamorphosis, and memory through his interdisciplinary practice.
+A legacy of displacement and transformation permeates his works and is indispensable to both their form and the modes of sensing they produce.
+While retaining an attachment to the intimate and personal, his work speaks to universal concerns and to social and collective histories of rupture, loss, and regeneration.
+Kiswanson’s oeuvre can be understood as a cosmology of related conceptual families, each exploring variations on themes like refraction, multiplication, disintegration, levitation, and polyphony through their own distinct language.

 Exhibitions at carlier | gebauer